-- Demonstrated business acumen, experience and ability to use sound judgment and to contribute to the effective oversight of the business and financial affairs of organisation. - The nominee reflects the right corporate tone and culture and excels at board-management relationships. - Experience in strategic planning and managing multidisciplinary responsibilities and high standards of integrity and professional conduct. - Nominees understand and endeavor to balance the interests of shareholders and/ or other stakeholders and put the interests of the company or organisation above self-interest.
+- Demonstrated business acumen, experience and ability to use sound judgment and to contribute to the effective oversight of the business and financial affairs of a large, multifaceted, global organisation. - The nominee reflects the right corporate tone and culture and excels at board-management relationships.

+- Experience in strategic planning and managing multidisciplinary responsibilities, the ability to navigate among diverse professional groups and points of view, a track record of communicating effectively in a global environment, and high standards of integrity and professional conduct. - Nominees understand and endeavor to balance the interests of shareholders and/ or other stakeholders and put the interests of the company or organisation above self-interest.
 He/ she has demonstrated a commitment to transparency and disclosure. - He/ she is committed to superior corporate performance, consistently striving to go beyond the legal and/or regulatory governance requirements to enhance, not just protect, shareholder value. - Nominee contributes to effective governance through superior, constructive relationships with the Executive Directorate and management.